 1970s Clamp Gooseneck Spotlight

 Materials: Yellow painted iron tubular lampshade, black painted inside.
-Metal gooseneck in a plastic tube.
+Metal gooseneck in a plastic flexible tube.
 Plastic clamp, porcelain socket.

 Lenght: 56 cm / 22.04”